Cars - NL Host Nation

 • the contact person’s details;

-• requested measures (parking measures, blocking streets, traffic control, etc.).
+• requested measures (parking measures, street closures, traffic control, etc.).

 Municipality of Wassenaar

 The rules for the municipality of Wassenaar are different.
-The police force there is willing to consider all requests from diplomatic missions or consular posts for assistance with parking near the official residences of heads of mission or heads of post in Wassenaar.
-Whether the request is granted depends on the number of guests, and the time and place of the event in question.
-Diplomatic missions and consular posts should approach the Chief Commissioner of Police responsible for the diplomatic corps in Wassenaar.
+The police there will consider all requests from diplomatic missions or consular posts for assistance with parking near the official residences of heads of mission or heads of post in Wassenaar.
+Approval depends on the number of guests, as well as the time and location of the event.
+Diplomatic missions and consular posts should direct their requests to the Chief Commissioner of Police responsible for the diplomatic corps in Wassenaar.

 Parking meters and car park charges

-The Ministry is frequently asked about parking meters and car park charges.
-No exemptions are possible from these charges, because they are levied by the municipality for specific services rendered.
-Like anyone else, the staff of diplomatic missions and consular posts must therefore pay parking fees.
+The Ministry often receives enquiries about parking meters and car park charges.
+However, no exemptions can be granted on these fees because they are levied by the municipality for specific services rendered.
+The staff of diplomatic missions and consular posts must therefore pay parking fees like all other users.

 How to obtain a parking permit

 The following applies to residents of The Hague: in many parts of The Hague, residents need a parking permit to park their car in the street where they live.
-Staff members of diplomatic missions and consular posts driving vehicles with CD, GN or BN registration plates can obtain a parking permit for the area of The Hague in which they live by providing evidence of their address (such as a tenancy agreement) and their Ministry of Foreign Affairs identity card.
+Staff members of diplomatic missions and consular posts driving vehicles with CD, GN or BN registration plates can obtain a parking permit for the area of The Hague in which they live by providing evidence of their address (such as a tenancy agreement), their Ministry of Foreign Affairs identity card and an extract from PROBAS.
+Address details are provided automatically for persons registered in the Personal Records Database (BRP).
 The cost of this permit varies, depending on the area.

 Staff members with a reserved parking space in an area of The Hague where parking permits are required must hold such a permit.
 They must pay for the permit themselves.